 - Linhope Spout - This short walk takes you to this lovely waterfall in the Ingram Valley

-- Ingram Valley - This walk takes you on a tour of the beautiful Ingram Valley in the Northumberland National Park
+- Ingram Valley - This walk takes you on a tour of the beautiful Ingram River Breamish Valley in the Northumberland National Park

-- Humbleton Hill - Enjoy a walk to Humbleton Hill from Wooler and enjoy great views over the Cheviot Hills.
+- Humbleton Hill - Enjoy a walk to Humbleton Hill from Wooler and take in the great views over the Cheviot Hills.

 The walk starts in the popular walking town of Wooler